Time-varying Cost of Distancing: Distancing Fatigue and Lockdowns: Continuous Distancing Cost and Distancing Fatigue

 This section studies the case in which the distancing cost is a continuous function of time.
-First, Section \ref{sec:continuous_cost_time} provides a sufficient condition for the epidemic being single-peaked under a general specification of distancing cost.
-Section \ref{sec:continuous_fatigue} introduces the effect of past distancing behavior on the current distancing cost, which we interpret as distancing fatigue, and shows that prevalence peaks at most once.
+Section \ref{sec:continuous_cost_time} provides a general sufficient condition for an epidemic to be single-peaked for a very general specification of the distancing cost.
+Section \ref{sec:continuous_fatigue} investigates the model with distancing fatigue.
+We show that the equilibrium prevalence peaks at most once and discuss some consequences of distancing fatigue.